Aatmaj-Zephyr/notes-on-technical-communication/Presentations/making_ppt.md

 ### Introducing the problem

-1. Unlike research. paper, there is no need to be dry and boaring
+1. Unlike research paper, there is no need to be dry and boaring
    1. Begin with a story
    2. Light hearted opening
    3. Establish real-world connection/motivation for the topic of your talk.